 PSY 299 Directed Study in Psychology.
-1-3 cr.
-Extensive reading for the purpose of surveying the literature in a particular subject, possibly including a research project, under the personal supervision of the instructor.
-Prereq: PSY 201, 202 and cons. instr. \
+1-3 or, Extensive reading for the purpose of surveying the literature in a particular subject, possibly including a research project, under the personal supervision of the instructor.
+Prereq: PSY 201 or PSY 202 (grade of C- or better) and cons. instr.

 PSY 307 Psychology of Personality.
 3 cr.
 Discussion of major theories and research in personality.
-Theories typically covered include psychoanalytic, dispositional, behavioral, cognitive, and humanistic perspectives.
-Prereq: PSY 201 or 202.
-SS.
+Theories typically covered include psychoanalytic, dispositional, behavioral, cognitive, and humanistic perspectives, Prereq.
+PSY 201 or PSY 202 (grade of C-or better or cons. instr.), SS

 PSY 309 Abnormal Psychology.
 3 cr.
-A survey of contemporary theory and research on diagnostic categories, approaches to treatment and understanding of abnormal behavior.
-Prereq: PSY 201 or 202.
+A survey of contemporary theory and research on diagnostic categories, approaches to treatment, and understanding of abnormal behavior.
+Prereq: PSY 201 or PSY 202 (grade of C- or better or cons.
+Instr.).
 One additional course in psychology is recommended.
 SS.

 PSY 311 Current Topics on Psychology.
 1-3 cr.
-Specific topic to be announced in campus timetable.
-Prereq: PSY 201, 202 or cons. instr. \
+Specific topic to be announced in campus (imetable, Prereq.
+PSY 201 or PSY 202 (grade of C- or better) or cons. instr. \

-PSY 330 Social Psychology.
-3 cr.
-Examination of theory and research in such areas as social cognition, attitude formation and change, attribution theory, attraction, group processes, conformity and compliance, aggression and prosocial behavior.
-Prereq: PSY 201 or 202.
-SS.
+PSV 330 Social Psychology, 3 cr.
+Examination of theory and research in areas such as social cognition, attitude formation and change, attribution theory, attraction, group processes, conformity and compliance, aggression, and prosocial behavior.
+Prerec; PSY 201 or PSY 202 (grade of Contests)

 PSY 360 Developmental Psychology: The Child.
-3 cr.
+3 or.
 An examination of development from conception through adolescence.
-Topics include genetic influences, models of acquisition of learned behavior, motor, perceptual, cognitive, language, emotional and social development.
-Students may not receive credit for both PSY 360 and PSY 250.
-Prereq: PSY 201 or 202.
-SS/SQ(201 or 202, 362).
+Topics include genetic influences; models of sequisition of learned behavior; and motor, perceptual, cognitive, language, emotional, and social development.
+Students may not receive credit for both PSY 360 and PSY 350.
+Prereq; PSY 201 or PSY 202 (grade of C- or better or constinate).
+SS/SO/201 or 202, 362).

-PSY 361 Developmental Psychology: Adolescence.
-3 cr.
-Topics include physical development: the problems of adjustment which accompany and follow the physiological changes during puberty; intellectual, emotional and social behavior.
-Students may not receive credit for both PSY 361 and 250.
-Prereq: PSY 201 or 202.
+PSV 361 Developmental Psychology: Adolescence, 3 cr.
+Topics include physical sevelopment the problems of actualment which accompany and follow the physiological changes curing puberty: intellectual, emotional, and social behavior.
+Students may not receive credit for both PSV 361 and PSV 250.
+Prereq: PSV 201 or PSV 202 (grade of C- or better or cons. instr.).
 SS.

-PSY 362 Developmental Psychology: Adulthood.
-3 cr.
-Topics include physical, intellectual, personal and interpersonal development, with emphasis on adjustive responses to life challenges such as career choice, marriage, parenthood, aging, and dying.
-Students may not receive credit for both PSY 362 and PSY 250.
-Prereq: PSY 201 or 202.
-SS/SQ(360).
+PSV 362 Developmental Psychology: Adulthood, 3 cr.
+Topics include physical, intellectual, personal, and interpersonal development, with emphasis on adjustive responses to life challenges such as career choice, marriage, parenthood, aging, and dying.
+Students may not receive credit for both PSY 362 and PSY 250, Prereq: PSY 201 or PSY 202 (grade of C- cribetter or cons.
+Instr.), 8S/SQ(380).